-If you have equity in your current property or even own it outright, you may be able to release some equity.
+If you have equity in your current property or even own it outright, you may be able to release equity with a remortgage.
 This can then provide you with a deposit to help fund your new purchase.

-Depending on the let-to-buy rates you qualify for, you should be able to use your new-found rental income to cover your buy-to-let mortgage.
+Depending on the let-to-buy rates you qualify for, you should be able to use your newfound rental income to cover your mortgage.
 You may even have some funds left over to help you with your residential mortgage.

 How to get a let-to-buy mortgage